Treatment for advanced kidney cancer

 - Palliative treatment

 In some cases, kidney cancer grows so slowly that it won’t cause any problems for a long time.
 Because of this, especially if the advanced kidney cancer has been found unexpectedly, your doctor may suggest looking at the cancer regularly, usually with CT scans.
-This approach is known as active surveillance or observation.
+This approach is known as active surveillance.

-If the cancer starts to grow quickly or cause symptoms, active treatment will be recommended.
+If the cancer starts to grow quickly or cause symptoms, your doctor may recommend active treatment.

 View the Cancer Council NSW editorial policy.